fBravoBravo/BizAwayTechChallenge/README.md

 ### Cache

-A small cache has been developed for the `explore trips` endpoint.
-It stores the results of previous queries using the origin and destination as keys.
-If a call is performed to the endpoint with the same origin and destination the app returns the match found in the database.
-A ttl of one minute is added to every entry so they get deleted after that time and they have to be refetched again in the next call for that combination of origin and destination.
+To optimize performance, we've implemented a small cache for the explore trips endpoint.
+This cache stores recent search results using the origin and destination as keys.
+When a user makes a request with the same origin and destination, the app quickly returns the cached results instead of performing a new search.

-You can realize the benefits of this implementation if you make to calls requesting the same information for example `http://localhost:3000/api/trips/exploreTrips?origin=MAD&destination=JFK&sort_by=cheapest`, the first time it takes almost 6 seconds to return.
-On the second call it does it in 500 miliseconds.
+To ensure data freshness, each cached entry has a time-to-live (TTL) of one minute.
+After this time, the entry is automatically removed, and subsequent requests for the same origin and destination will trigger a new search.

+The benefits of caching are evident in performance benchmarks.
+For instance, when making two consecutive calls to the endpoint with the same parameters (e.g., http://localhost:3000/api/trips/exploreTrips?origin=MAD&destination=JFK&sort_by=cheapest), the first call might take around 6 seconds.
+However, the second call will be significantly faster, typically completing in under 500 milliseconds.

 ## Tests cases coverage

 - explore trips:

-  - JSON response contains the correct properties if a correct call is make
+  - JSON response contains the correct properties if a correct call is made
   - Sort by cheapest orders the trips correctly
   - Sort by fastest orders the trips correctly
-  - If parameters are missing an error is return from the server
+  - If parameters are missing an error is returned from the server
   - Correct parameters are passed but they are not allowed (for example an IATA code that is not in the list specified in the Bizaway tech challenge readme)

 - Create trip:

   - If correct parameters are passed the trip is created correctly
-  - If some parameters are missing and error is return
+  - If some parameters are missing an error is returned

 - Delete trip:

-  - Trips is deleted correctly
+  - Trips are deleted correctly
   - If no trip id is introduced in the path it server returns an error.

 - List trips:
-  - If no tripIds are passsed in parameters it returns all trips found in the database
+  - If no tripIds are passed in parameters it returns all trips found in the database
   - If tripIds are passed it returns only those trips